 Through Systemd, several resources can be restricted:

 - MemoryLimit: by default without limit, value expressed in Megabytes or Gigabytes; this requires MemoryAccounting=true to be set before,

-- BlockIOWeight: by default without limit, value between 10 and 1000 (requires CFQ IO elevator); this needs BlockIOAccounting=true to be set before.
+- BlockIOWeight, BlockIODeviceWeight: by default without limit, value between 10 and 1000 (requires CFQ IO elevator); this needs BlockIOAccounting=true to be set before.

-The RHEL 7.2 release brings three new service options:
+The RHEL 7.2 release brings three new resource management options:

 - StartupCPUShares and StartupBlockIOWeight: they work like CPUShares and BlockIOWeight but only apply during system startup; this requires CPUAccounting=true to be set before,

 - CPUQuota: it restricts CPU time to the specified percentage, even if the machine is otherwise idle; this requires CPUAccounting=true to be set before.

 To put resource limits on a service (here 500 CPUShares), type: